 Brenner's estimate uses only the number of times a profile occurs ("popularity") in a database.
 It was not intended to do well for profiles that are seen more than a small number of times.
 Actual databases do have some profiles in high frequency.
-In Table 1 we show PPY23 haplotype counts for the Purps database.
+The PPY23 haplotype counts for the Purps database are: